Kieran Behan: Early life

-Competitive career
+Gymnastics career

-In 2009 Behan underwent Anterior cruciate ligament reconstructive surgery on his right knee.
-(ACL) this procedure had a 9 to 12-month recovery time.
-Six weeks before he was due to make his senior debut in the 2010 European Championships.
-He then ruptured the ACL in his other knee. (left) in October 2010 he finally made his senior debut on the International scene, competing in the 2010 World Artistic Gymnastics championships.
-He was able to compete in the qualifying rounds of the 2010 World Championships in Rotterdam, participating on three out of the six events without dismounts due to still recovering from the left knee ACL surgery.
+In 2009, Behan underwent Anterior cruciate ligament reconstructive surgery on his right knee.
+This procedure had a 9 to 12-month recovery time.
+Six weeks before he was due to make his senior debut in the 2010 European Championships, he then ruptured the ACL in his other knee.
+In October 2010, he finally made his senior debut on the International scene, competing in the 2010 World Artistic Gymnastics Championships.
+He was able to compete in the qualifying rounds of the 2010 World Championships in Rotterdam, participating in three out of the six events without dismounts due to still recovering from the left knee ACL surgery.

-2011 became a break out year for Behan as he competed at the European Championships in Berlin and the World Challenge Cup series where he became the overall World Cup Champion on the Floor Exercise, winning Gold, silver and bronze medals.
+2011 became a breakout year for Behan as he competed at the European Championships in Berlin and the World Challenge Cup series, where he became the overall World Cup Champion on the Floor Exercise, winning gold, silver, and bronze medals.
 He went on to compete in the 2011 World Championships in Tokyo.
 Qualifying himself to the final stage of the London 2012 Olympic games process (the London Prepares Olympic test event) Behan did not receive funding from the Irish Sports Council or Gymnastics Ireland, by the end of 2011 he had spent close to €12,000 on travel and accommodation expenses to get to the international competitions, friends and family supporting him by raising money through bake sales and other fundraisers.

 In 2012, he competed in the London Prepares Olympic Test Event, where he qualified for the Floor Exercise final, finishing in fourth place behind Gold medallists Daniel Purvis and Tomás González and Bronze medallist Kristian Thomas, gaining the best execution score of the final.
 His performance in the London Prepares preliminary competition qualified him to the 2012 Summer Olympics.
 As a result, he was able to get a grant of €12,000 from the Irish Sports Council.
 His story, and the fact he is only the second Irish gymnast to compete at the Olympics made him a star overnight, being in demand for media interviews, and appearing on RTÉ's The Late Late Show.

 He competed with a full Irish team at the 2012 European Championships, becoming the first Irish Gymnast to qualify for a European final (ranking third going into the floor final).
-In 2012 Kieran also gained BT Ireland as a sponsor.
+In 2012, Kieran also gained BT Ireland as a sponsor.